somang/CCNN/README.md

 Weekly Log

+Week 9.
+March 14th
+1. Paraphrasing Factor:
+  a.
+Check the sentence similarity (cosine similarity)
+  b. if it's 100% then it is a verbatim
+  c. else, then chek whether there are missing words
+    compare two sentences, and find the missing words -> generate number of missing words
+  d. if there are no grammar mistakes,
+    -> then paraphrasing is 1
+    else:
+      give it a 0

+2. make ccnn to have
+  a. number of spelling mistakes
+  b. number of grammar mistakes
+  c. number of missing words

+3. generated data -> fit the model

+4. Write ASSETS paper:
+  A. lit review from qual report

+  B. data generation
+    a. how did you handle paraphrasing?

+  C. main neural net architecture
+    number of neurons, layers,
+    keras, activation functions

+  D. discussion:
+    performance -> compare with other models

+  E. future work

 Week 6-7.
 March 7th
 Todo:
 1. Generate data that can train the NN to be 'reasonable' and 'rational'